rmoscetti/cheshire-cat-ai-tools/plugins/README.md

 - **Tools**: Python functions that can be invoked by the AI agent to perform specific tasks.
 - **Hooks**: Functions that allow developers to modify the behavior of the AI agent at various points in its execution.

-For a comprehensive guide on creating plugins, refer to the official [Cheshire Cat AI documentation](https://cheshire-cat-ai.github.io/docs/plugins/plugins/).

 ## Plugin Details

 The included script defines a tool named `zero_order_equation`, which calculates the dependent variable `y` for a given set of independent variables `x` using the formula: